Klipper3d/klipper/docs/Measuring_Resonances.md

 You should see the current measurements from the accelerometer, including the free-fall acceleration, e.g.
 ```
-Recv: // adxl345 values (x, y, z): 470.719200, 941.438400, 9728.196800
+Recv: // motion_sensor values (x, y, z): 470.719200, 941.438400, 9728.196800
 ```

-If you get an error like `Invalid adxl345 id (got xx vs e5)`, where `xx` is some other ID, it is indicative of the connection problem with ADXL345, or the faulty sensor.
-Double-check the power, the wiring (that it matches the schematics, no wire is broken or loose, etc.), and soldering quality.
+If you get an error like `Invalid adxl345 id (got xx)`, where `xx` is some other ID, it is indicative of the connection problem with the sensor, a faulty sensor, or wrong `chip` specified in the config.
+Double-check the power, the wiring (that it matches the schematics, no wire is broken or loose, etc.), soldering quality, and printer config.

 Next, try running `MEASURE_AXES_NOISE` in Octoprint, you should get some baseline numbers for the noise of accelerometer on the axes (should be